Vispyr/vispyr-backend/README.md

 ### Grafana

 Grafana is provisioned with Vispyr's dashboard on its homepage.
-To build each panel from this dashboard, the above databases are queried in their respective languages: PromQL for Prometheus, TraceQL for Tempo and FlameQL for Pyroscope.
+To build each panel from this dashboard, the above databases are queried in their respective languages: PromQL for Prometheus, TraceQL for Tempo, and FlameQL for Pyroscope.
 Vispyr's custom queries are used to build the dashboards from the data stored there.

 # Learn more

-For a more detailed and comprehensive description of Vispyr, along the motivation for its creation, please read our [case study](https://vispyr.com "Go to Case Study").
+For a more detailed and comprehensive description of Vispyr, along with the motivation for its creation, please read our [case study](https://vispyr.com "Go to Case Study").